aam051102/neuronsinc-login/README.md

 ### Test

-To run the unit test, use the following command.
+To run the unit tests, use the following command.

 ```
 npm run test